laila-aitbella/credit_simulation/README.md

 # Credit Simulation App

 The Credit Simulation App is a web application designed to predict credit approval status based on user inputs.
-The app utilizes a machine learning model to analyze credit history, marital status, and coapplicant income to determine whether a user's credit application will be approved or denied.
+The app utilizes a machine learning model to analyze credit history, marital status, and applicant income to determine whether a user's credit application will be approved or denied.

 ## Table of Contents